Shoalwater Bay: Shoalwater Bay Military Training Area

-The Shoalwater Bay Military Training Area encompasses 4,545 km2, which includes the Warginburra Peninsula, the Torilla Peninsula east of the Stanage Bay Road, Townshend and Leicester Islands, and a sizable chunk of the Shoalwater Bay hinterland north of the village of Byfield.
+The Shoalwater Bay Military Training Area encompasses 4,545 km2, which includes the Warginburra Peninsula, the Torilla Peninsula east of the Stanage Bay Road, Townshend and Leicester Islands, and a sizeable chunk of the Shoalwater Bay hinterland north of the village of Byfield.
 Suggestions that the Shoalwater Bay region be acquired for the purpose of a training ground first appeared in 1960.
 The army formally took control of the land on 1 July 1965; by the following year, the last landholder had vacated his property.
 The training area was used by troops who were deployed to the Vietnam War.

 In 2005 the federal government entered into a long-term agreement with the US over the use of Shoalwater Bay for military training purposes.
-Similar agreements over a shorter time span have been agreed to with the Singapore Ministry of Defence.
+Similar agreements over a shorter time span have been agreed to with the Singapore Ministry of Defence, with a new military camp being completed in 2024.

 Military exercises with the United States have aroused considerable controversy in the Rockhampton-Yeppoon area, due to the threat of environmental damage to the Shoalwater Bay region.
 In recent years, concern has been raised, although unfounded about the possibility of depleted uranium weaponry been used during training exercises at Shoalwater Bay.
 Peace activists protesting Exercise Talisman Saber were arrested in 2009.

 Support for a permanent US presence has been expressed by the former Rockhampton mayor, Brad Carter in 2011, and by current mayor, Margaret Strelow.

 7 August 2017: "The Australian Navy has located a missing US military aircraft that crashed off Australia's east coast on Saturday, Defense Minister Marise Payne said in a statement Monday.
 Three US Marines have been missing since what the Marine Corps calls a "mishap" with an MV-22 aircraft.
 Twenty-three of the 26 personnel on board the aircraft were rescued, the Corps said."
 The helicopter was from the ship, USS Green Bay.